 NI Holdings uses net income (loss) to measure its profit and uses return on average equity to measure its effectiveness in utilizing equity to generate net income.
-In determining return on average equity for a given period, net income (loss) is divided by the average of the beginning and ending equity for that period.
+In determining return on average equity for a given period, net income (loss) is divided by the average of the beginning and ending equity attributable to NI Holdings for that period.